 Table 1.
-Reference emission factor PV Case 1 and Case 2
+Reference emission factor for Case 1 and Case 2

-• A reference emission factor of 0.533 t-CO2/MWh is applied, in the case that the PV system (s) in a proposed project activity is connected to an internal grid only connecting to a captive power generator (PV Case 3).
+• A reference emission factor of 0.533 t-CO2/MWh is applied, in the case that the biomass power plant in a proposed project activity is only connected to an internal grid connecting to a captive power generator (Case 3).

-1. Current status of the electricity system in Chile
+1. Status of the electricity system in Chile

-The Chilean electric power grid is organised into three independent systems 1 (Figure 1): the National Electricity System (SEN, Sistema Eléctrico Nacional), which is the interconnecting system of the Central System (SIC, Sistema Interconectado Central) and the Northern System (SING, Sistema Interconectado Norte Grande) since November 2017, serving the northern and central part of the country; and two small systems, Aysén and Magallanes serving the south.
+The Chilean electric power grid is organised into three independent systems1 (Figure 1): the National Electricity System (SEN, Sistema Eléctrico Nacional), which is the interconnecting system of the Central System (SIC, Sistema Interconectado Central) and the Northern System (SING, Sistema Interconectado Norte Grande) since November 2017, serving the northern and central part of the country; and two small systems, Aysén and Magallanes serving the south.
 All electric power generation, transmission and distribution activities are implemented by the private sector under the supervision of the National Energy Commission (CNE, Comisión Nacional de Energría).

-1 National Energy Commission (2018) 2018 Energy Statistical Yearbook Chile
+1National Energy Commission (2018) 2018 Energy Statistical Yearbook Chile